 Which tripod should you get?
 That all depends upon your budget.
-Eventually, if you stick with landscape photography, you’ll want a good carbon-fiber tripod.
-They’re the best and lightest on the market, but also very expensive.
+Eventually, if you stick with landscape photography, you’ll probably want a good carbon fiber tripod.
+They’re the best combination of study and lightweight, but also very expensive.
 Until then, get one that works (but doesn’t break the bank), and don’t replace it until you’re ready to upgrade to your dream tripod.

 Especially when you’re starting out, the specific tripod isn’t all that important.
-Even if you own a cheap plastic one from the dollar store, it’s a thousand times better than nothing.
-Get in the habit of using one, and you’ll know soon enough whether it’s worth buying a high-end model.
+A basic tripod will have some significant issues, but even it is a thousand times better than nothing.
+Get in the habit of using one, and you’ll know soon enough whether it’s worth getting a high-end model down the road.

 And, as much as you might hate carrying it around at first, you’ll grow to love your tripod.
 Personally, I’m at the point where it feels strange to take a photo without one.
-The tripod has become a part of my thought process — a starting point that makes every other part of photography much easier.
+The tripod has become a part of my thought process — a starting point that makes every other part of photography far easier and more natural.